DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world2.md

 "But why I no longer exist...!?"

-_TL Note:_ I wonder if Kay really would love meet himself in this alternative world :D
+_TL Note:_ I wonder if Kai really would love meet himself in this alternative world :D

 Even his friends from MDA are here.
 Yet despite that why he is the only one who has been forgotten?